ntaken/GateOne/README.rst

-This is a Patch/Fixed Fork of Gate One
+This is a fork of Gate One
 =====================================

-This `forked Github repository <https://github.com/dcwangmit01/GateOne>`_ is a patched/fixed version of the `official GateOne repository <https://github.com/liftoff/GateOne>`_, which seems to be unmaintained.
+This `forked Github repository <https://github.com/xykonur/GateOne>`_ is a patched and optimised version of the `official GateOne repository <https://github.com/liftoff/GateOne>`_, which seems to be unmaintained.

-It has been added to DockerHub as an automated build, found at `<https://hub.docker.com/r/dcwangmit01/gateone>`_
+It has been added to DockerHub as an automated build, found at `<https://hub.docker.com/r/xykonur/gateone>`_

 In order to make the original code compile and run, this fork has made the following changes:

 * Merged the PR `<https://github.com/liftoff/GateOne/pull/699>`_
-* Added a commit to pin the Dockerfile FROM tag to `ubuntu:xenial`
+* Various other changes, see commit log

 About Gate One
 ==============